CEBPB: Function

 The protein encoded by this intronless gene is a bZIP transcription factor that can bind as a homodimer to certain DNA regulatory regions.
 It can also form heterodimers with the related proteins CEBP-alpha, CEBP-delta, and CEBP-gamma.
 The encoded protein is important in the regulation of genes involved in immune and inflammatory responses and has been shown to bind to the IL-1 response element in the IL-6 gene, as well as to regulatory regions of several acute-phase and cytokine genes.
 In addition, the encoded protein can bind the promoter and upstream element and stimulate the expression of the collagen type I gene.

-CEBP-beta is critical for normal macrophage functioning, an important immune cell sub-type; mice unable to express CEBP-beta have macrophages that cannot differentiate (specialize) and thus are unable to perform all their biological functions - including macrophage-mediated muscle repair.
+CEBP-beta is critical for normal macrophage functioning, an important immune cell sub-type; mice unable to express CEBP-beta have macrophages that cannot differentiate (specialize) and thus are unable to perform all their biological functions—including macrophage-mediated muscle repair.
 Observational work has shown that expression of CEBP-beta in blood leukocytes is positively associated with muscle strength in humans, emphasizing the importance of the immune system, and particularly macrophages, in the maintenance of muscle function.

 Function of CEBPB gene can be effectively examined by siRNA knockdown based on an independent validation.

+Upon further investigation, it was noted that CEBPB has close to 8,600 similar correlations with biological manipulations ranging from molecules to proteins or abstracted microRNAs.
+This protein is found in blood and is upregulated in diseases by acute myeloid leukemia, Glioma, and prostate cancer.
+This idea is predicated in an intracellular location and precisely localized to the nucleoplasm.